theislab/scib/R/visualization/README.md

 Another way to plot a summary table for ATAC tasks is by considering all feature spaces.
 This summary table shows, as before, all integration methods ranked by **Overall Score**, but adds one column (_Feature Space_) for genes/windows/peaks.
 Please refer to **Supplementary Figure 23** of the paper for an example.

 To generate this figure you will need to:
-1. have a .csv file computed by scib over one ATAC task, containing metrics scores over multiple feature spaces.
-Exemplary .csv can be found in `data/ATAC_metrics` folder:
+1. have a csv file computed by scib over one ATAC task, containing metrics scores over multiple feature spaces.
+Example csv files can be found in `data/ATAC_metrics` folder:
    * `metrics_ATAC_large11.csv` contains results of the Mouse Brain Large scenario (11 batches) over all feature spaces (genes/windows/peaks).
-2. download and place in your _working_dir_ the script `plotSingleATAC_withFeat.R`;
+2. download and place the script `plotSingleATAC_withFeat.R` in your _working_dir_;
 3. run `source('plotSingleATAC_withFeat.R')`;
 4. call **plotSingleATAC_withFeat**, with the following parameters:
-   * _csv_metrics_path_: path to a .csv file output of scib that contains the metrics calculated across one ATAC task, over multiple feature spaces.
+   * _csv_metrics_path_: path to a csv file output of scib that contains the metrics calculated across one ATAC task, over multiple feature spaces.
-   * _outdir_: output directory where the plots and a .csv containing the ranked summary table scores will be saved.
+   * _outdir_: output directory where the plots and a csv file containing the ranked summary table scores will be saved.
    * _weight_batch_: number in [0,1] to use as weight for the batch correction metrics.
 Weight for bio conservation is calculated as 1-weight_batch.
+Default value used in scib manuscript is 0.4.

 Exemplary call to the function: `plotSingleATAC_withFeat(csv_metrics_path = "./data/metrics_ATAC_large11.csv", outdir = ".", weight_batch = 0.4)`

 ### Best Methods Summary Table
-Also for ATAC, it is possible to plot a summary table where only the best-performing combinations of pre-processing choices (here only influenced by Output) for each integration method are kept.
+Also for ATAC, it is possible to plot a summary table where only the best-performing combinations of pre-processing choices (here only influenced by Output) for each integration method are reported.
 The methods are then ranked based on their overall performances across ATAC tasks.
 Please refer to **Figure 4b** of the paper for an example.

 To generate this figure you will need to:
-1. have a .csv file computed by scib over multiple ATAC tasks, containing metrics scores.
-Exemplary .csv can be found in `data` folder:
+1. have a csv file computed by scib over multiple ATAC tasks, containing metrics scores.
+Example csv files can be found in `data` folder:
    * `metrics_ATAC_small3_large11.csv` contains results shown in the paper, for all six ATAC tasks.
-2. download and place in your _working_dir_ the script `plotBestMethodsATAC.R`;
+2. download and place the script `plotBestMethodsATAC.R` in your _working_dir_;
 3. run `source('plotBestMethodsATAC.R')`;
 4. call **plotBestMethodsATAC**, with the following parameters:
-   * _csv_metrics_path_: path to a .csv file output of scib that contains the metrics calculated across multiple ATAC tasks.
+   * _csv_metrics_path_: path to a csv file output of scib that contains the metrics calculated across multiple ATAC tasks.
-   * _outdir_: output directory where the summary table (in three formats: .pdf/.tiff/.png) will be saved.
+   * _outdir_: output directory where the summary table (in three formats: pdf/tiff/png) will be saved.
    * _ids_ATAC_: character vector of ids for ATAC tasks, as they are named in _csv_metrics_path_.
    * _labels_ATAC_: character vector of label names for ATAC tasks, to rename ids.
 These names will be plotted in the summary table.
    * _weight_batch_: number in [0,1] to use as weight for the batch correction metrics.
 Weight for bio conservation is calculated as 1-weight_batch.
+Default value used in scib manuscript is 0.4.

 Exemplary call to the function: `plotBestMethodsATAC(csv_metrics_path = "./data/ATAC_metrics/metrics_ATAC_small3_large11.csv",
 ids_ATAC = c("mouse_brain_atac_windows_small", "mouse_brain_atac_windows_large", "mouse_brain_atac_peaks_small",